tstruct/winterpolate/README.md

 # winterpolate

-A small, deterministic string interpolation module for Go with support for both Windows-style and POSIX-style environment variables.
+A small, deterministic string interpolation module for Go with support for both Windows-style and POSIX-style variables.

 `winterpolate` is designed as an isolated interpolation layer.
-It does not know where variable values come from and does not access the process environment itself.
+It does not know where variable values come from and does not access the process environment by itself.

 Variable resolution is provided through a small interface: